Category Archives: Ugly Sweaters

 Here is Cool Daddy, last year’s Ugly Christmas Sweater Champion.
 We were all relieved that he chose to ditch the creepy mustache from last year.

 It’s difficult to describe what’s happening with his sweater, because I honestly don’t know.
 He’s sporting a lovely lady’s sweater vest with flashing snowflake lights on one side and candy cane garland on the other.
 Look closely and you will see a gold and a red tinsel tree on either of his shoulders (blends into the background, boo!).
 He added some Christmas underwear from the Dollar Tree because…well, I don’t know.
-I have know idea why anyone would pin underwear to their sweater, but it happened.
+I have no idea why anyone would pin underwear to their sweater, but it happened.
 I apologize.

 He paired his sweater with some Christmas tree pajama bottoms and a snazzy plastic candy cane cane.
 Yes, a cane cane.